Alain Borer

+Alain Borer is a French poet, travel writer, novelist, playwright, art critic, essayist, and specialist in the life and works of Arthur Rimbaud.

+Early life and education

-Alain Borer was born, on November 6, 1949, and raised in Luxeuil-les-Bains, France.
-He received his Middle and High School education at the Institut Florimont in Geneva, Switzerland; there he founded and directed the student journal Le Bateau Ivre.
-In 1970, in Nancy, France, during the first year of a preparatory class (“hypokhâgne”) for the entrance exam at the Ecole Normale Supérieure, directing again the student journal, he published a first book of poems, fi (published by Parisod in Lausanne, Switzerland).
+Alain Borer was raised in Luxeuil-les-Bains, France.
+He received his Middle and High School education at the Institut Florimont in Geneva, Switzerland, where he founded and directed the student journal Le Bateau Ivre.

+In 1970, in Nancy, France, during the first year of a preparatory class for the entrance exam at the Ecole Normale Supérieure, directing again the student journal, he published a first book of poems, fi (published by Parisod in Lausanne, Switzerland).
 The following year, in Paris, where he pursued his studies in the humanities at the “khâgne” section of the Lycée Henri-IV, he entered in contact with writer and photographer Denis Roche and the poets of the avant-garde literary magazine Tel Quel.
 They would become the subject of his doctoral dissertation at the University of Paris VII, written under the direction of Julia Kristeva.
 In 1976, he travelled to Ethiopia, in the footsteps of Arthur Rimbaud, in preparation of the film Le Voleur de feu by Charles Brabant, with Léo Ferré, diffused on French television (TF1) in 1978.
 In the same year, he directed for Radio France the audiotapes collection Rimbaud, read by Laurent Terzieff.